 If you have a PlayStation 5 then Gran Turismo 7 is the king of racing simulation on this platform.
 Other popular games include F1 2023, Project Cars 2 and Dirt Rally 2.0.

 The sims you buy will depend on the platform(s) that you have: PC, PlayStation or Xbox.
-Some games are available on all platforms (e.g. F1 2023) whilst others are available on one platform only (e.g. Gran Turismo 7 is exclusive to PlayStation, iRacing is exclusive to PC), so do factor this in.
+Some games are available on all platforms (e.g. F1 2023) whilst others are available on one platform only (e.g. Gran Turismo 7 is exclusive to PlayStation, iRacing is exclusive to PC), so do factor this into your decision.

 Most sims can be purchased by a one-off fee (typically £30-£50) and then will likely offer additional content in the form of DLC, which is charged as extra (often only a modest fee like £10).

-An exception is iRacing, which uses a subscription model where the user pay for a timed subscription to the service with a selection of free cars/tracks, and other cars/track are available to purchase for a modest fee.
+The exception is iRacing, which uses a subscription model where the user pays for a fixed subscription (monthly/yearly) to the service with a small selection of free cars/tracks, and other cars/track are available to purchase for a fee.
 RaceRoom Racing Experience is a free to play sim without any subscription fees but employs the same content purchasing mechanism as iRacing.
-We encourage you to try as many sims as you can, each plays differently and has its individual charms.
+We encourage you to try as many sims as you can, each plays differently and has its individual charms, and you will find you prefer one over another.

 Now you know what games you want and so what platforms you will be using, this lets you decide what racing wheel & accessories you will buy....